 by Texas Homesteader ~

-Happy Earth Day, y’all!
 By now most of you know Earth Day is April 22nd each year.
 It’s a special day to highlight being kind to our environment – it’s like Mother Nature’s birthday!
 There are lots of gifts we can give to Mother Nature, most of ’em are FREE.
 Come see my faves.

-Many people celebrate by doing something good for Mother Earth.
+Many people celebrate Earth Day by doing something good for Mother Earth.
 It doesn’t have to be complicated or expensive.
 Some pick up trash on the beach, some plant trees, others figure out ways to live more gently on this big, blue planet we call earth.

 Are you looking for simple gifts for Mother Nature?
 Here are some of my faves.

 There are so many ways to reduce plastic in your kitchen.
 I prefer to use repurposed Glass jars in the refrigerator instead of plastic food storage systems. (where the lids ALWAYS get lost.
 LOL!)
 I typically save nice glass jars that come with my food or reuse canning jars.

 And I’ve shunned single-use plastic water bottles in favor of a water filter and my favorite reusable *Glass Water Bottle.
 I just think water tastes better in glass, don’t you?

 This could be a gift for you and Mother Nature too!
 Adding mulch to your plantings conserves moisture.
 That means less watering for you while your plants enjoy all the moisture they need.
 But there’s no need to buy the mulch in big bulky disposable plastic bags.